Software Engineering: A Modern Approach

 1.1 Introduction

-Clean Architecture is an architectural pattern proposed by Robert Martin—also known as Uncle Bob—aiming to achieve reusability, cohesion, technology independence, and testability.
-If we follow the classification used in Chapter 7, Clean Architecture can be considered as a layered architecture.
+Clean Architecture is an architectural pattern proposed by Robert Martin—also known as Uncle Bob—that aims to achieve reusability, cohesion, technology independence, and testability.
+According to the classification used in Chapter 7, Clean Architecture can be considered a layered architecture.

-Typically, Clean Architecture is illustrated using the following figure, which is based on a similar figure from the following post on The Clean Code Blog.
+Clean Architecture is typically illustrated using the following figure, which is based on a similar figure from a post on The Clean Code Blog.

 1.2 Entities and Use Cases